-France is a country of lovers, artists, great cooks and cyclists.
+France is a country of artisans, designers, great chefs and cyclists.

 An enchanted land of lush forests, vineyards, wild flowers, a never ending rolling verdant dotted with more than a thousand Chateaux.
 A gentler pace, a sweeter breath of air, a refined mixed of stylish gardens with good down to earth cooking.

-Whatever it is, the world envies it and has always done so.
+Whatever it is, the world envies it. cycle France!

 Loire Valley Bike Tours

 The path along the Loire is filled with the mix of cultures that have permeated this landscape forever.
 Experience what France is known for, the food, the Chateaux and of course the pastoral landscape of the Loire River itself reminiscent of tranquil watercolours and a wonderful companion to travel with.
 A terrain filled with beauty but also, of course, history of immense importance, including Palaeolithic remnants, Druid culture, Roman footsteps and the Medieval lives who came before.
 Enjoy the Ride!